rackerlabs/docs-developer-blog/_posts/2019-03-27-using-s3-events-to-automate-business-processes.md

 ## Testing

 Once you have some instances launched, upload a file to the S3 bucket then head over to the Lambda console and check the **monitoring** tab of your function.
-You should see the invocation count go up and hopefully, the **Error count** and **success rate (%)** show successes (and no errors).
+You should see the invocation count go up and hopefully, the **Error count** and **Success Rate (%)** show successes (and no errors).
 You may need to wait a few minutes for the monitoring graphs to update.

 Then you can head over to the EC2 console and go to **Run Command** under **Systems Manager Services**.